-The current WWF Fellows will be on campus for an Information Session on Thursday, November 8th, 11:30 a.m. to 1:00 p.m.
-A RSVP is required by November 6th 12 p.m. and can be submitted via this form.
+The current WWF Fellows will be on campus for an Information Session likely in November of 2019.
+A RSVP is required which will be shared once the dates is set.
 The same form, even if unable to attend the Info Session, will generate an invitation to submit materials to the Emory Nominating Committee so please complete if interested.

-The 2019 contact at Emory for the University nomination process is Kate Grace - firstname.lastname@example.org.
+The 2019 contacts at Emory for the University nomination process includes Kate Grace - firstname.lastname@example.org.

 Bobby Jones Scholarship